Transitional living program

-• Enrolled in high school, a GED course, vocational program, college, university, or technical school.
+Be enrolled in (or completed) high school, a GED course, vocational program, college, university, or technical school.

-• Willing to participate in a programs on education, vocational training, employment, and volunteer outreach.
+Participate in programs on education, vocational training, employment, and volunteer outreach.